-The size and significance of different analyst firms’ share of pocket are among the longest-standing disagreements in analyst relations.
+The size and significance of different analyst firms’ share of revenue are among the longest-standing disagreements in analyst relations.
 Broad measures of the market, such as those shared by Gartner with its investors, are several times larger than conservative estimates from firms like KCG.
-Our view is that these disagreements will not be resolved and that managers should not use estimates of analyst firms’ market share for any serious resource allocation.
+Our view is that these disagreements will not be resolved and that managers should not use estimates of analyst firms’ revenue share for any serious resource allocation.

 Revenue comparisons give an objective and calculable measure of market participants.
 However, if most participants are privately held, and if inaccurate definitions of the market exclude many, market share guesstimates can conceal the realities.
 Because different people have different propensities to pay, the best way to measure analysts’ influence is simply by directly measuring the influence of analysts rather than using proxy measures with a built-in bias.
 This need for direct measurement is why we have conducted the Analyst Value Survey since 2002.